ranja-sarkar/Optimization-NOGD/README.md

    <img width="429" alt="11" src="https://github.com/user-attachments/assets/79424819-04bb-4897-8861-4a720418e41d" />

-It is a metaheuristic probabilistic technique to approximate global optimization in a large search space of a physical process wherein the system energy is minimized.
+It is a metaheuristic probabilistic technique to approximate optimization in a search (local) space of a physical process wherein the system energy is minimized.

 Reference: https://simonblanke.github.io/gradient-free-optimizers-documentation/1.5/optimizers/simulated_annealing/